ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``network_in_usable`` filter returns whether an address passed as an argument is usable in a network.
-Usable addresses are addresses that can be assigned to host so address of the network except network and broadcast addresses.::
+Usable addresses are addresses that can be assigned to a host.
+The network ID and and broadcast addresses.::

     # {{ '192.168.0.0/24' | ansible.netcommon.network_in_usable( '192.168.0.1' ) }}